 In case there is anything that you'd like to do with actions, but currently can't – please let us know, and let's if we can help with it.

-Please let us know if you would like to see them implemented quickly, so we can prioritize accordingly!
+Please let us know which repetitive actions you would like to automate, so we can prioritize accordingly!

 This page has no comments.